irskep/irskep.github.com/content/posts/2017-05-04-the-design-and-implementation-of-rogue-basement.md

 *   Fire/ice missiles
 *   2 more enemy types to use those missiles

-From past experience, I knew from the start that scope was always a problem, so I tackled the highest-priority mechanics first, which means I ended up with a real game instead of a tech demo.
+From past experience, I knew that scope was always a problem, so I tackled the highest-priority mechanics first, which means I ended up with a real game instead of a tech demo.

 ## Difficulty is hard